darkwhispering/EP-Hashimage/readme.txt

 Twitter only return results from the lates 6-8 days, and most of the time this result in 50 - 70 items depending on how popular the hashtag you use it.
 You can read more about this in the twitter search api documentations [here](https://dev.twitter.com/docs/using-search)

 == Changelog ==

+= 4.0.1 =
+* Tested on Wordpress 3.5
+* Better message after clearing cache on the settings page
+* Fixed broken style on save button in wordpress 3.5

 = 4.0.0 =
 * You can now navigate between images in the lightbox